Middle Fork Salmon River in Idaho

 Sulphur Slide, class III

-At a relatively calm stretch, the river bends left among rocks.
+At a relatively calm stretch, after Gardells Hole, the river bends left among rocks.
 At medium flows, the center route is relatively easy.
 At low flows, this rapid gets very bony.

 3.7